 These children may never learn to speak or walk, or may lose such ability as they age.
-As the disease progresses, they can also experience progressive vision loss and reduced muscle coordination (ataxia).
-Infantile Batten children can become completely dependent by age 3, unable to communicate or feed themselves.
+As the disease progresses, they usually experience progressive vision loss and reduced muscle coordination (ataxia).
+Children with infantile Batten can become completely dependent by age 3, unable to communicate or feed themselves.
 At this stage, a feeding tube may be necessary to give proper nutrition.

 There is currently no cure for infantile Batten disease.
-However, some available treatments may to help manage the symptoms.
+However, some available treatments may help manage Batten symptoms.